-In Singapore, the rate for cesarean deliveries rose up to 34.4% in 20141, so there’s a good chance that you too will undergo a C-section.
-It’s best to know all you can about the procedure and what it takes to undergo a successful C-section recovery.
+In Singapore, the rate for caesarean deliveries increased to 34.4% in 20141, so there’s a good chance you will have one as well.
+It’s best to learn everything you can about the procedure and what it takes to recover from a c-section successfully.

 When is a C-section necessary?

-A cesarean delivery may be carried out as a planned procedure (Elective C-Section), usually during the 39th week3.
-For example, an ultrasound may show that your baby is in a breech position (feet first) or transverse (sideways).
-In such cases, the baby might not exit the womb safely, so your doctor may recommend a C-section.
+A caesarean delivery may be carried out as a planned procedure (Elective C-Section), usually during the 39th week3.
+An ultrasound, for example, may show that your baby is in a breech (feet first) or transverse position (sideways).
+In such cases, the baby might not be able to exit the womb safely, so your doctor may advise you to have a C-section.

-In other cases, however, emergency C-sections will be done when complications arise before and during labour.
-One instance can be when labour suddenly stops or progresses too slowly.
-Another is when the baby is in fetal distress and not getting enough oxygen.
+However, when complications arise before and during labour, emergency C-sections will be performed.
+One instance is when labour abruptly stops or progresses too slowly.
+Another is when the baby is experiencing foetal distress and not receiving enough oxygen.

 C-section recovery involves both time and care.
-Post-surgery, you are required to stay at the hospital and be observed closely for two to four days, ensuring no complications have developed from the procedure prior to being discharged, followed by at least six weeks of recovery at home2.
+Post-surgery, you will be required to stay in the hospital for two to four days, to ensure no complications develop from the procedure before being discharged, followed by at least six weeks of recovery at home2.

 What to expect after surgery

-Before you learn the dos and don'ts of C-section recovery, it’s important to educate yourself on the significant changes your body will go through post-surgery.
+Before you learn the dos and don'ts of C-section recovery, it’s important to educate yourself on the significant changes your body will undergo following surgery.
 Some of them include5: